spiffe/tornjak/sample-keys/README.md

 ### Create a CA

-Run `./create-ca.sh` to create a CA. It will put the necessary cert and key files in the `CA/` directory.
+Otherwise, delete the content of current `CA/` directory and run `./create-ca.sh` script to create a CA. It will put the necessary cert and key files in the `CA/` directory.

 ### Signing a cert